OrtheSnowJames/voyage/README.md

   - If you have fewer men, you'll lose the fight and your save data
   - If you have more men, you'll lose some men but get fainted men
   - Fainted men can be healed by sleeping next to a shop
+  - **Warning**: If you bring 10x or more men than the enemy has, your crew will get careless and you'll lose 90% of them to friendly fire!

 ### Shop System
 The shop allows you to: